tlhakhan/tailwind-starter/README.md

 # tailwind-starter

-A Tailwind starter repository, sets the staget to try out TailwindCSS
+A Tailwind starter repository, sets the stage to try out TailwindCSS